 While we got copies of the menus that would be prepared, Mario quickly tore the menu sheets up.
 He said that cooking was often much more creative and fun than just following the steps on a piece of paper.

 Duelling Chefs Entertainment

 While the pasta machine made great pasta, the chefs used the pasta as props as part of the duelling chefs entertainment.

-Mario was the star of the show but we got an extra entertaining day when the corporate French chef joined him and they debated the merits of French versus Italian style of cooking.
+Mario was the star of the show.
+But we got an extra entertaining day when the corporate French chef joined him.
+They debated the merits of French versus Italian style of cooking.
 The debate provided good duelling chefs entertainment.
 The good natured ribbing between them the two chefs left us laughing and not sure “to butter and not to butter”!

-Throughout the cooking demonstration we were given a lot of information on how to cook better and you even earned a glass of wine if you answered his questions just the way he wanted or asked a particularly interesting question.
-When Lenka ran out of wine to distribute, he finished distributing the rest of the bottle of cognac that Mario had used in his shrimp pasta sauce.
+Throughout the cooking demonstration we were given a lot of information on how to cook better.
+And we even earned a glass of wine if we answered his questions just the way he wanted.
+Or asked a particularly interesting question.
+When Lenka ran out of wine to distribute, he finished distributing the rest of the bottle of cognac that Mario used in his shrimp pasta sauce.

-We took the opportunity a few times when we saw the chefs walking around to follow up on questions that didn’t get answered during the demonstration.
-Just a few cooking tips I scribbled down at the cooking demonstration:
+We took the opportunity a few times when we saw the chefs as they walked around to follow up on questions that didn’t get answered during the demonstration.
+Just a few cooking tips we scribbled down at the cooking demonstration:

 - Sear the risotto at the beginning before adding stock to seal it